Connecting cooperative transport by ants with the physics of self-propelled particles: Cooperative transport experiment

-\paragraph{Experiment.---} In order to compare the trajectories of cooperative transport between two given points, an enclosed arena (78cm x 34cm) was placed $\sim1$m from a nest of \emph{Paratrechina longicornis} ants in the field.
-The arena had a 1cm wide single opening directed towards the nest.
+In order to compare the trajectories of cooperative transport between two given points, an enclosed arena $(\SI{78}{cm} \times \SI{34}{cm})$ was placed $\sim \SI{1}{m}$ from a nest of \textit{Paratrechina longicornis} ants in the field as illustrated in Fig.~\refsub{fig:1}{a}.
+The arena had a $\sim \SI{1}{cm}$ wide single opening directed towards the nest.
 A load was repeatedly placed at a predetermined location on the far side of the arena.
-The initial load position, the arena entrance and the nest entrance were all aligned (\textit{cf.}~supplementary material~\footnote{For further details on the experimental setup, the complete experimental data, further details of the analysis, numerical simulation results and additional statistical test, see Supplementary Material}).
+The initial load position, the arena entrance, and the nest entrance were all aligned (\textit{cf.}~supplementary material~\footnote{For further details on the experimental setup, the complete experimental data, further details of the analysis, numerical simulation results, and additional statistical tests, see Supplementary Material, which includes Refs.~\cite{McCreery2019, Martin2021, Amir2020} additional to those already mentioned here.}).